BEC blog

 So often free book offers turn out to be less than free.
 And, all-too-frequently, in fine print, near the end of the offer is a line which says

-available to US residents onlywhich really cheeses off this Aussie!
+which really cheeses off this Aussie!

 But George Verwer's offer is genuine.
 I received my copy a few days ago.
 George wants to get as many people as possible to read Fred Heeren's Show Me God.
 (I have inserted the link to the Amazon product page, so that you can peruse the book, and also read the mainly positive reviews.)